 What is the potential downside of using smaller integer types in Rust?

-One potential downside of using smaller integer types in Rust is the risk of overflow or underflow when performing arithmetic operations.
-For example, if a smaller integer type like u8 is used to store a value that exceeds its maximum range (0 to 255), it would overflow and wrap around to the minimum value, potentially producing unexpected results.
+is used to store a value that exceeds its maximum range (0 to 255), it would overflow and wrap around to the minimum value, potentially producing unexpected results.
 Similarly, using a smaller integer type for calculations that could result in negative values may underflow and produce incorrect results.

 Additionally, using smaller integer types may also lead to decreased precision in calculations and potentially limit the range of values that can be represented.
 This could result in loss of data or accuracy in certain scenarios where larger integer types would be more appropriate.